 Neither this handbook nor any other University document confers any contractual right, express or implied, to remain in the University's employ, and does not guarantee any fixed terms or conditions of your employment.
 Your employment is not for any specific time, unless specified otherwise in an appointment letter.
-For non-contracted employees the University may terminate employment at will, with or without cause and without prior notice, and you may resign at any time.
+The University may terminate employment at will, with or without cause and without prior notice, and you may resign at any time.